Waynolt/SWM-modular-modpack/README.md

 # SWM Modular Modpack
 ​
 ## <span style="color:red"> **Disclaimer** </span>
-PLEASE MAKE A POST IN THE REBORN EVO FORUM IF YOU HAVE ISSUES WITH ANY OF THESE MODS.
+PLEASE MAKE A POST IN THE REBORN EVO FORUM IF YOU HAVE ISSUES WITH ANY OF THESE MODS.<br />
 https://www.rebornevo.com/forums/topic/24930-swm-modular-modpack-e1840

 <br />

-This modpack is for **Pokemon Reborn**; if you're looking for a Rejuvenation-compatible version, you can find it here:
+This modpack is for **Pokemon Reborn**; if you're looking for a Rejuvenation-compatible version, you can find it here:<br />
 http://www.rebornevo.com/forum/index.php?/topic/33807-rejuvenation-modular-modpack-v11-patch-3/

 <br />

-Also, some of the components in the modpack have **additional settings** that can be managed with this:
+Also, some of the components in the modpack have **additional settings** that can be managed with this:<br />
 http://www.rebornevo.com/forum/index.php?/topic/40480-aironfaars-mod-box-e181updated-2018-08-23/

 <br />